Role Based Access Control

 • Can take advanced actions like delete from source, archive, and revoke access.

-Platform Admins can customize the permissions for this role.
+Platform Admins can customise the permissions for this role.
 It’s designed for users who manage specific data sources.

 They can adjust access to: